HumanSignal/label-studio/docs/source/guide/dataset_create.md

     ![Check Dataset connection](/images/data_discovery/dataset_check_connection_aws.png)

-5. Provide a name for your dataset column and select a type.
-The data type you select instructs Label Studio on how to index your data in a vector database, so that it can be searched using an AI-powered semantic search.
+5. Provide a name for your dataset column and select a data type.
+The data type that you select tells Label Studio how to store your data in a way that can be searched using an AI-powered semantic search.

     ![Select dataset column](/images/data_discovery/dataset_column_aws.png)